MeeGoIntegration/imager/docs/configuration/build_image-conf.rst

    created LV nodes without root privileges.
 This is more secure.
 The main requirement is /dev/dm-* should be rw for the img user or a group it belongs to

-A suitable KVM image would have 20Gb of diskspace and boots in 20 seconds or less and can run mic.
-It can run any Linux distrobution but it is recommended to generate a minimal MeeGo VM otherwise mic2 will just create a bootstrap.
+A suitable KVM image would have 20Gb of disk space and boots in 20 seconds or less and can run mic.
+It can run any Linux distribution but it is recommended to generate a minimal MeeGo VM otherwise mic2 will just create a bootstrap.

 IMG can also use an lvm LV as root disk for the KVM vm.
 For this to work vm_base_img should point to the